AngelDiceGames/Stars-and-Lasers/Starships and Laserguns/Governments/The Alliance.md

 ##### Formation
 Formed in [[2493 TMY]] the Alliance was created to solidify the end of [[The First Stellar War]].
 The Alliance was created first as a literal Alliance between the [[United Terran Governance]] and the [[Royal Twill Queendom]].
 Over the course of the next 20 to 30 years the Alliance between the two stellar nations evolved into a singular nation state in and of itself.
 This alliance was formed in the aftermath of [[The First Stellar War]] as an attempt to prevent another full scale interstellar war from ever occurring again.
-Both the [[Terran]]s and [[Du'Lak]] had a long history of total warfare, but this war was so devastating that both sides agreed that such a thing must be prevented at all costs in the future.
+Both the [[Races/Terran]]s and [[Du'Lak]] had a long history of total warfare, but this war was so devastating that both sides agreed that such a thing must be prevented at all costs in the future.

 ##### Growth
 The Alliance expanded Quickly throughout Omnia, making use of the Ringworld's Gateways to quickly expand throughout the Omnia's Alpha Arm, Core, and then Beta Arm.